-All dogs and cats (unless exempt) must be microchipped from 12 weeks of age and lifetime registered from 6 months of age.
+All dogs and cats (unless exempt) must be microchipped from 12 weeks of age and lifetime registered from12 weeks of age.

 Discounted registration fees apply to cats that are de-sexed by four months of age and dogs that are de-sexed by six months of age.